t34-dev/go-text-replacer/README.md

 ### Functions

-- `New(content []byte) *nestedReplacer`: Creates a new instance of nestedReplacer with the given content.
+- `New(content []byte) *textreplacer`: Creates a new instance of textreplacer with the given content.
-- `NewFromString(content string) *nestedReplacer`: Creates a new instance of nestedReplacer from a string.
+- `NewFromString(content string) *textreplacer`: Creates a new instance of textreplacer from a string.

 ### Methods